How Do I???

 Initial Lessons - the Basics

-Learn the basics of photography and how you can apply them to your iPhone or Android smartphone.
+Learn the basics of photography and how to apply them to your iPhone or Android smartphone.

 How do photographers know what to shoot?
 How do you find interesting photos at a location or event?
 Why do the photos of a serious photographer look so good?
 Learn how to arrive at a location or an event and see photographs that will be meaningful not just as a reminder but to anyone who views the images.
 How to get yourself in the right state of mind to take photos.
 How the flow state can help you to take pictures.

-Learn how to expose your photos so your main subject is not too dark or too bright.
 Learn how to use the tools of the phone's camera to adjust the exposure.
-Make creative photos with dramatic lighting that sets a mood.
+Expose your photos so your main subject is not too dark or too bright.
+Learn the best ways to angle the camera, get perfect backlighting, and make creative photos with dramatic lighting that sets a mood.

 Where you place objects in your image, and the objects you keep out of your image is composition.
 Composition makes or breaks a photo.
 Good composition elevates a photo helping to tell a story, create a mood or a beautiful, aesthetically pleasing piece of art.
 Bad composition will leave the viewer wondering what's interesting about the photo, and why you shot it.
 Learn the basic tools of composition and how a good composition will make others ask if you were really shooting with a phone camera.